mongock/mongock-driver-simpsonsdb/README.md

 ### 16. Create Context class
 This Springboot context class will be used when Mongock is instructed to be autoconfigured.
-The context class should be very similar to `io.mongock.driver.simpsonsdb.springboot.config.SpringbootSimpsonsDBContext`, it just needs to change teh references to the `SimpsonsDB`.
+The context class should be very similar to `io.mongock.driver.simpsonsdb.springboot.config.SpringbootSimpsonsDBContext`, it just needs to change the references to the `SimpsonsDB`.

 Notes:
 - As mentioned in step(14), the configuration class is optional, if not required in this case, it can be removed.